Barack Obama "Joker" poster: Criticism

-Some Democrats have called the image racist, suggesting a similarity to blackface makeup that was used during minstrel show performances.
+Some Democrats called the image racist, suggesting a similarity to blackface makeup that was used during minstrel show performances.
 Earl Ofari Hutchinson, president of the Los Angeles Urban Policy Roundtable, said, "Depicting the president as demonic and a socialist goes beyond political spoofery.
 It is mean-spirited and dangerous.
 We have issued a public challenge to the person or group that put up the poster to come forth and publicly tell why they have used this offensive depiction to ridicule President Obama."

 Ray Tampa, president of the National Association for the Advancement of Colored People (NAACP) chapter in St. Petersburg, Florida, had a differing view: "I see it as the Joker, and being that I see it as the Joker I will have to say that it's fair game".

-Alkhateeb, in response to the usage of his image, said, "To accuse [Obama] of being a socialist is really ... immature.
+Alkhateeb responded to the usage of the image: "To accuse [Obama] of being a socialist is really ... immature.
 First of all, who said being a socialist is evil?"
 He also stated "socialism is an idea that's time has come and passed.
-It’s basically like calling someone a loyalist to the British crown".
+It's basically like calling someone a loyalist to the British crown".